-Chamonix has long been a centre for mountain sports of all kinds, and this definitely includes long-distance trekking.
+Chamonix has long been a centre for mountain sports of all kinds, and this definitely includes long-distance treks like the TMB.
 Many hikes of all lengths pass through the valley, from a riverside stroll to a months-long traverse of the Alps.

 The Chamonix-Zermatt route is often called the Walker’s Haute Route to differentiate it from the higher altitude skiing or mountaineering Haute Route.
 It takes a route from the foot of Mont Blanc to the foot of the Matterhorn.
 This involves some sustained high-level sections and numerous Alpine passes and valleys.